David Seidler

-David Seidler (born 1937) is a British-American playwright and film and television writer.
+David Seidler (4 August 1937 – 16 March 2024) was a British-American playwright and film and television writer.

-He is most known for writing the scripts for the stage version and screen version for the story The King's Speech.
+Seidler is most known for writing the scripts for the stage version and screen version for the story The King's Speech.
 For the film, he won the Academy Award and a BAFTA for Best Original Screenplay.

 Early life and family

 Seidler was born in London, where he spent his early childhood.
 He grew up in an upper-middle class Jewish family.
 His mother Doris was a print-maker and graphic artist.
 His father Bernard was a fur broker who bought bales of pelts on commission.
 He had an office in New York City.
-When the Seidler family's apartment in London was bombed during the Blitz in World War II, they relocated to Lingfield in Surrey.
-Later in the war, the family resettled in America.
+Seidler immigrated to the United States with his family in the early part of World War II during the London Blitz.
 The ship they sailed on was a member of a convoy of three ships; on the way one of these, carrying Italian prisoners-of-war from North Africa, was sunk by German U-boats.
 It was on the voyage to the US that Seidler developed a stammer, before he celebrated his third birthday.

-Seidler subsequently grew up in Long Island, New York.
-Seidler believes that his stutter might have been a response to the emotional trauma of the war.
+Seidler subsequently grew up on Long Island, New York.
+Seidler believed that his stutter might have been a response to the emotional trauma of the war.
 Thinking it would make others feel uncomfortable, as a teenager he often chose to keep quiet.

 Numerous forms of speech therapy failed him, until, at 16, he had a breakthrough.
 "I resolved that if I was going to stutter for the rest of my life, people were going to be stuck listening to me.
 I had been depressed, but now I was angry – I decided I deserved to be heard."
 That is when, in rage he spoke the 'F' word, or "naughty word" as he recalled decades later.
 Two weeks later he auditioned for his school play, Shaw's Androcles and the Lion and even got a small role, of a Christian getting eaten by a lion.
 In 2005, he used it in a scene in his stage play about George VI.
-Seidler later attended Cornell University, where he graduated with an A.B. in English in 1959.
+Seidler later attended Cornell University, where he graduated with a degree in English in 1959.

 As he grew older he decided to write and his first work was The Adventures of a Penny about a penny's travel from hand to hand.
 In an interview Seidler recalled George VI as a childhood hero, who gave him hope as he listened to his wartime speeches as a child, encouraged by his parents, "David, he was a much worse stutterer than you, and listen to him now.
 He's not perfect.
 But he can give these magnificent, stirring addresses that rallied the free world." they would say.